RyanCao2005/Recipe-Recommender-System/README.md

   frameborder="0"
 ></iframe>

-This plot shows that the distribution is skewed towards low calorie recipes.
+This plot shows that the distribution is skewed to the right.
 Suggesting that there's a high concentration of low calorie recipes.

 #### **Distribution of Number of Steps**